 UAVs ability is not influenced from radioactive debris that could contaminate the UAV like car tyres, which are in constant contact with the road and stick materials from the surface of the road.

-One successful approach that managed to implement a UAV based airborne radiation survey comes f Imitec (Imitec Limited, 2014), a University of Bristol spin-out company.
+One successful approach that managed to implement a UAV based airborne radiation survey comes from Imitec (Imitec Limited, 2014), a University of Bristol spin-out company.
 They have developed a remote isotropic analysis system, which consist of a lightweight gamma spectrometer and positioning devices, integrated in a UAV (fig.X.2).
 Using this combination, it is possible to measure meter resolution maps of radiation including over high dose areas and inaccessible locations.
 It can also provide aerial imaging and observation in conjunction with the radiation measurements.
 Finally, there is the ability to perform pre-programmed flight paths, which is advantageous for scenarios where routine monitoring is required.